Admiral (Royal Navy): Squadron admirals of the colour from 1558 to 1603

 In Elizabethan times the fleet grew large enough to be organised into squadrons.
 The squadron's admiral flew a red ensign, the vice admirals white, and the rear admirals blue on the aft mast of his ship.
-As the squadrons grew, each was eventually commanded by an admiral (with vice admirals and rear admirals commanding sections) and the official ranks became admiral of the white and so forth, however each admirals command flags were different and changed over time.
+As the squadrons grew, each was eventually commanded by an admiral (with vice admirals and rear admirals commanding sections) and the official ranks became admiral of the white and so forth, however each admiral's command flags were different and changed over time.

 Introduction of vice and rear admirals

 The Royal Navy has had vice and rear admirals regularly appointed to the post since at least the 16th century.
 When in command of the fleet, the admiral would be in either the lead or the middle portion of the fleet.
 When the admiral commanded from the middle portion of the fleet his deputy, the vice admiral, would be in the leading portion or van.
 Below him was another admiral at the rear of the fleet, called rear admiral.